-Me and my entire staff spent the first few months running around like headless chickens, trying to figure out how to actually run a bar.
+My entire staff and I spent the first few months running around like headless chickens, trying to figure out how to actually run a bar.
 Everything we’d learned before opening our doors had still not prepared us for the madness that owning one would be.
-Thankfully, I had hired capable people, so it wasn’t a disaster, and nothing too awful happened.
+Thankfully, the people I’d hired were capable professionals who knew what they were doing, so it wasn’t a disaster.
 But boy, was there a lot to do.

-But we got the hang of it, eventually.
+Eventually, we got the hang of it.
 And I loved my job as the owner.
-I loved my staff; I loved the bar; I even loved the paperwork, since it was my own paperwork, not some big corporations.
+I loved my staff.
+I loved the bar.
+I even loved the paperwork because it was my own paperwork, not someone else’s.

 And I really loved this new city.
-I didn’t feel so insecure as an openly gay man, and there were a lot of people like me around.
+I didn’t feel so insecure as an openly gay man, and I came to understand the community we had here was much larger than what I’d even dared to expect.
 It was so easy to make new friends, and meet new people, and even though this place wasn’t completely void of homophobia, the attitude was still much, much nicer.

-I had a few dates as well, but nothing too serious.
+I had a few dates as well, but nothing too serious came out of them.
 My bar had most of my interest – and time – so I didn’t really have the energy to start anything serious.
-And I guess I still wasn’t quite over with being stabbed, even though it happened years ago, so going out on dates did make me nervous at times.
-I was more than happy to ease my way back into dating life, and not hurry into anything just yet.
+And I guess I still wasn’t quite over with being stabbed, so going out on dates did make me nervous at times.
+Even after all these years, I still feared I’d get attacked again if someone saw me holding hands with another guy.
+So, while I still was working through my past trauma and trying to own a bar, I was more than happy to take my time and ease my way back into dating life.

-He was there a lot, and he really was nice to look at.
-Dark, messy hair with natural highlights, sharp features, and such a smoking hot body I couldn’t help but feel jealous.
-He always worked alone and always seemed to go through the same routine.
-I knew, because no matter how hard I tried not to, I still watched him.
+And man, he was really nice to look at.
+He had dark, messy hair with natural highlights, sharp features, and such a smoking hot body I couldn’t help feeling jealous.
+He always worked alone and always had the same routine.
+I knew because no matter how hard I tried not to, I still watched him.
+Quite a lot.

-“Nice day to sweat, am I right?”
+“Nice day for sweating, am I right?”
 I asked.

 “…Sure,” he replied, giving me a side-eyed glance.